 President and Chief Content Officer, Warner Bros.
 Television Group

 Peter Roth was named President and Chief Content Officer, Warner Bros.
 Television Group, in May 2013, assuming creative responsibility for all of Warner Bros.’ television production activities worldwide.
 In this capacity, Roth retains his titles and responsibilities as President, Warner Bros.
 Television, Warner Horizon Television and Warner Bros.
 Animation, while adding creative oversight of both Telepictures and Shed Media (producing unscripted programming for syndication and primetime), as well as Warner Bros.
 International Television Production (producing local versions of Studio-owned programming in territories around the world and developing original local programming on a market-by-market basis).

 Roth’s acumen for developing and producing successful programming has brought Warner Bros. the distinction of being the most prolific studio in Hollywood during his tenure.
 He joined the company in March 1999 as President, Warner Bros.
 Television, assuming oversight of one of the industry’s leading television production companies.

-He expanded his duties in April 2006 to include heading up the then-newly created Warner Horizon Television, a separate production entity specializing in the creation of scripted series for the cable marketplace, and primetime reality series for both network and cable.
-This second primetime television operation allows the Warner Bros.
-Television Group to expand its programming offerings and explore creative options made possible under a new business model.
+He expanded his duties in April 2006 to include heading up the then-newly created Warner Horizon Television, a separate production entity specializing in the creation of scripted series for the cable marketplace, and primetime reality series for both network and cable, which quickly became an industry leader.

 In April 2008, Roth was tapped to supervise the Studio’s non-feature animation production activities.
 As overseer of Warner Bros.
 Animation, he has ultimate responsibility for animated and live-action series based on animated properties, online/new media animation ventures and direct-to-platform releases for the company.

-Under Roth’s leadership, Warner Bros. has continued its impressive performance as the #1 supplier to broadcast networks for 22 of the past 27 seasons, including the last five years consecutively (as of the May 2013 upfronts).
+Under Roth’s leadership, Warner Bros. has been the #1 supplier to the U.S. broadcast networks for the last six years in a row (as of the May 2014 upfronts).

-Warner Bros.
+As of January 2015, Warner Bros.
 Television, Warner Horizon Television and Warner Bros.
-Animation are currently producing 55 programs for the U.S. broadcast networks as well as basic and pay cable during summer 2013 and the 2013–14 television season.
-Including Telepictures, the Television Group is producing more than 60 total current series.
+Animation are producing more than 50 programs for the U.S. broadcast networks as well as basic and pay cable for the 2014–15 television season.
+Including Telepictures and Shed Media, the Television Group is producing more than 70 total current series.

 Warner Bros.
-Television’s continuing network primetime series are the hit comedies 2 Broke Girls, The Big Bang Theory, Mike & Molly and Two and a Half Men, as well as dramas The Mentalist and Person of Interest, for CBS; dramas The Following for FOX and Revolution for NBC; comedies The Middle and Suburgatory for ABC; and six dramas for The CW, including the network’s #1 series among Total Viewers in Arrow and the network’s #1 series among Adults 18–49 in The Vampire Diaries, as well as The Carrie Diaries, Hart of Dixie, The 100, Supernatural, The Originals and The Vampire Diaries.
+Television’s continuing network primetime series are the hit comedies The Big Bang Theory, Mike & Molly, Mom, 2 Broke Girls and Two and a Half Men, as well as dramas The Mentalist and Person of Interest, for CBS; comedies The Middle for ABC and Undateable for NBC; drama The Following for FOX; and six dramas for The CW, including Arrow, Hart of Dixie, The 100, Supernatural, The Originals and The Vampire Diaries.

-For cable, Warner Bros.
-Television also produces The Leftovers and the upcoming Westworld for HBO, Major Crimes for TNT and Shameless for Showtime and the upcoming 11/22/63 event series for Hulu.
-Additionally, WBTV distributes the Emmy®-winning comedy Childrens Hospital and comedy Newsreaders, both for Cartoon Network’s Adult Swim.
+Warner Bros.
+Television also produces The Leftovers and the upcoming Westworld for HBO, Major Crimes for TNT, Shameless for Showtime and the upcoming 11/22/63 event series for Hulu.
+Additionally, WBTV distributes the short-form comedies Childrens Hospital (a two-time Emmy® winner) and Newsreaders, both for Cartoon Network’s Adult Swim.

-Warner Horizon Television is home to 17 scripted and unscripted projects.
-WHTV’s scripted series are Rizzoli & Isles and Dallas for TNT; Ground Floor and Sullivan & Son for TBS; Pretty Little Liars, Ravenswood and The Lying Game for ABC Family; and Longmire for A&E. WHTV’s unscripted series include the smash hit singing competition show The Voice for NBC as well as the long-running hit reality franchise The Bachelor—which also includes The Bachelorette—for ABC; Capture, Famous in 12 and Oh Sit! for The CW; Deon Cole’s Black Box and Who Gets the Last Laugh? for TBS, and Marshal Law: Texas for TNT.
+Warner Horizon Television’s scripted series are Rizzoli & Isles for TNT, Ground Floor and the upcoming Buzzy’s for TBS, Pretty Little Liars for ABC Family and Longmire for Netflix.
+WHTV’s unscripted series include the smash hit singing competition show The Voice for NBC as well as the long-running hit reality franchise The Bachelor—which also includes The Bachelorette and Bachelor in Paradise—and event game show 500 Questions for ABC.

-Thus far during Roth’s tenure at the Studio, 18 series developed under his leadership have reached the coveted 100-episode milestone or will do so during the 2013–14 season: The Big Bang Theory, The Closer, Cold Case, Fringe, George Lopez, Gilmore Girls, Gossip Girl, The Mentalist, The Middle, Nip/Tuck, One Tree Hill, Smallville (218 episodes), Supernatural (nearly 220 episodes and counting), Third Watch, Two and a Half Men (224 and counting), The Vampire Diaries, The West Wing and Without a Trace.
-Also notable was the 300th episode of the acclaimed drama series ER, which was in its fifth season when Roth arrived at the Studio and which continued on for an additional 10 more years, concluding a highly successful 15-year run in April 2009.
+Thus far during Roth’s tenure at the Studio, 20 scripted primetime series developed under his leadership have reached the coveted 100-episode milestone or will do so during the 2014–15 television season: The Big Bang Theory, The Closer, Cold Case, Fringe, George Lopez, Gilmore Girls, Gossip Girl, The Mentalist, The Middle, Mike & Molly, Nip/Tuck, One Tree Hill, Pretty Little Liars, Smallville (218 episodes), Supernatural (nearly 220 episodes and counting), Third Watch, Two and a Half Men (more than 260 episodes), The Vampire Diaries, The West Wing and Without a Trace.
+Also notable was the 300th episode of the acclaimed drama series ER, which was in its fifth season when Roth arrived at the Studio and which continued on for an additional 10 years, concluding a highly successful 15-year run in April 2009.

-Now overseen by Roth, Telepictures Productions’ first-run syndicated series include Bethenny, The Ellen DeGeneres Show, Extra, Judge Mathis, Let’s Ask America, The People’s Court, The Real, TMZ, TMZ Hollywood Sports, TMZ Live and Candidly Nicole.
+Now overseen by Roth, Telepictures’ current series include The Ellen DeGeneres Show, Extra, Judge Mathis, Let’s Ask America, The People’s Court, The Real, TMZ, TMZ Hollywood Sports, TMZ Live and Candidly Nicole.
 Upcoming series are Crime Watch Daily, Ellen’s Design Challenge and Hello Goodbye.